webplatform/docs/concepts/programming/javascript/core_objects/index.md

 You then refer to the first element of the array as <code>myArray[0]</code> and the second element of the array as <code>myArray[1]</code>.
 The index of the elements begins with zero.

-'''Note:''' the array operator (square brackets) is also used for accessing the array's properties (arrays are also objects in JavaScript).
-For example,
+{{Note| The array operator (square brackets) is also used for accessing the array's properties (arrays are also objects in JavaScript).
+For example,}}

   var arr = ["one", "two", "three"];
  arr[2];  // three